By Mary Ann Melton

 Bill Neville, one of our Fall Training class members says, “After my Master

 Naturalist training, my senses seem to have been re-calibrated.
 I see nature in a different way.
 My eyes and ears now seem to be tuned in to new sights and sounds that I wasn’t aware of prior to training.”

 Click here for online training registration: Online Training Application.

 Texas Master Naturalists are people who still like to play in the dirt and are willing to get their feet wet and their hands dirty.
-To become a Master Naturalist, one takes a training class of over 40 hours of expert training about almost every aspect of the natural world – soils, backyard habitats, prairies, rangeland management, forest ecology, birds, mammals, fish, insects, botany, climate, geology and archaeology.
+We are a volunteer organization and we have many opportunities to serve.
+Good Water Master Naturalists volunteer at many parks in Williamson County, provide nature education to children and adults in many different settings and participate in many Citizen Science projects such as Texas Stream Team Monitoring, Cornell’s eBird, and iNaturalist.
+To become a Master Naturalist, one takes a training class of over 40 hours of expert training about almost every aspect of the natural world – soils, backyard habitats, prairies, rangeland management, forest ecology, birds, mammals, fish, insects, botany, climate, geology, and archaeology.